 Job change rate didn’t vary much among race.
 Hispanic or Latino individuals in the group held 6.5 jobs during the 10-year span while African Americans held 6.8 and whites held 7.5.
 Education levels didn’t affect whites or Hispanics but did affect African-Americans.
 Members of that group held only five jobs when failing to earn a high school diploma, but 7.1 when earning a college degree or higher.

 Of course, the better question is: Are people job hopping more in today’s economy?
 Job hopping data isn’t actually that easy to come by.
 The Bureau of Labor Statistics does not have data on the number of jobs held during an average American’s lifetime, for example, despite persistent conventional wisdom that adults today will undertake multiple careers — up to seven! — before they retire.

 However, a similar study released last year offers some helpful context.
 Baby boomers born between 1957 and 1964 held 11.7 jobs from ages 18 to 48.
 They also held 5.5 jobs from ages 18 to 24.
 There was no 18 to 28 calculation, so an apples-to-apples comparison isn’t possible.
 But data on the boomers suggests millennials aren’t job hopping that much more than their parents.

 No matter your demographic, it’s a good idea to check your credit before your start a job search, since some employers pull a version of your credit report as part of the job application process.
-You can see where your credit currently stands by pulling your credit reports for free each year at AnnualCreditReport.com or viewing your free credit report summary, updated each month, on Credit.com.
+You can see where your credit currently stands by pulling your credit reports for free each year at AnnualCreditReport.com or viewing your free credit report summary, updated every 14 days, on Credit.com.

 More Money-Saving Reads: